alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 For reasons I don't want to get into in this post, I don't like arguments where people make up a compute estimate of the human brain, take a Moore's Law curve, extrapolate the two out, and declare that AGI will happen when the two curves intersect.
+I believe they oversimplify the discussion.

-It cannot be denied that compute plays a role in ML progress.
+However, it's undeniable that compute plays a role in ML progress.
 But how much are AI capabilities driven by scaling up existing models, and how much is driven by new ML ideas?
 In 2015, my guess was that 50% of AGI progress would come from compute and 50% would come from better algorithms.
 There were several things